gmmybu/cpp_code_fragment/README.md

 qrcode_generator.h

-it depends on https://github.com/fukuchi/libqrencode，converts original one to one dot-pixel format to ordinary one to multiple dot-pixel format with border.
+it depends on https://github.com/fukuchi/libqrencode, converts original one to one dot-pixel format to ordinary one to multiple dot-pixel format with border.